Welcome to Sirius microSystems!

-Sirius microSystems specializes in designing and producing custom embedded control products based on the Microchip PICmicro® family of microcontrollers.
-Our products are designed to help you or your students learn about electronics and microcontroller programming.
-We care about education.
-Check out our exciting new circuits!
+Sirius microSystems specializes in designing and producing embedded control development boards for education.
+Our current products are based on the Microchip PICmicro® family of microcontrollers, and are designed to help you or your students learn about electronics, interfacing and microcontroller programming through hands-on activities.

 CHRP 2.0